MattiaDif/closed-loop-neuroengineering/README.md

 ## REPO CONTENT OVERVIEW

 1. Custom_architecture contains all the file/scripts/models and examples to develop from scratch a closed-loop system by exploiting a model-based design approach.
-2. Spike_Detection_models contains all the single- and multi-channel spike detection models developed in Simulink with data to test how they function.
-3. Videoguide contains a couple of tutorial videos about model design and FPGA implementation.
+2. Videoguide folder contains a couple of tutorial videos about model design and FPGA implementation.

 For a deeper description about the repo content, please refer to this link: [repo overview](https://mattia-di-florio.gitbook.io/closed-loop-neuroengineering/closed-loop-neuroscience-repo).